edgio-docs/edgio-docs/guides/production.md

    The CAA DNS entries of a domain behave like a whitelist to indicate wheither **any** or only **certain** Certificate Autorities are allowed to generate certificates for that domain.

-   If there are no CAA records, it means that **any** Certificate Authority are allowed to generate certificates for that domain.
+   If there are no CAA records, it means that **any** Certificate Authority is allowed to generate certificates for that domain.

    If there are CAA records, it means that only **certain** Certificate Authorities are allowed to generate certificates for that domain.